Bourkekev/ms3-your-recipe-hub/README.md

 I researched colour combinations, particularly looking for green and another contrasting colour.
 I liked the number 17 "Teal, coral, turquoise and grey" palette on this [article](https://99designs.ie/blog/creative-inspiration/color-combinations/), but wanted to bring the green closer to a leafy green colour and also make the coral colour a bit more vibrant.
 I used [Coolors](https://coolors.co/) and picked a nice green #25b35f as my base green, and generated different colour palettes.
 It actually generated one that was quite similar to the palatte above, with oranges and greys.
 I felt the orange was a bit too pastel and light, so I just picked a different shade of that orange.
 I also lightened the shade of the lighter grey, as I imagined using it as a background colour where there might be text on it, so wanted to make sure dark text would be able to stand out on the grey.

-This was my final palatte
+This was my final palatte:

 ![Colour palette](README_resources/palette-your-recipe-hub.png)

-You can also see it completely in [PDF format here](README_resources/colour-palette-your-recipe-hub.pdf)
+You can also see it completely in [PDF format here](README_resources/colour-palette-your-recipe-hub.pdf).

 #### Fonts